mmiranda222/.statsuite/content/using-de/viewing-data/common-header-and-footer/_index.md

 #### Second subtitle

-The table second subtitle consists of the concatenated, comma-separated names of unique UNIT_MEASURE dimension or attribute items (and line-wrapped if required).
-The second subtitle is preceeded by the virtual dimension name "Unit of measure: ".
-The names are displayed in the currently selected language.
+The table's second subtitle contains the information about the unit of measure, if it is defined at a level that assures that it applies on all values shown in the table.
+It shows the IDs and/or names of the UNIT_MEASURE dimension or attribute and its corresponding value depending on the ['Label' option](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/toolbar/#labels).
+If the UNIT_MEASURE dimension or attribute is part of a set of combined concepts to be displayed at table level then the ID and/or name of the set together with the concatenated, comma-separated IDs and/or names of the underlying component values are shown (and line-wrapped if required).
+Names are displayed in the currently selected language.
 If such names are not available, then they are replaced by the corresponding IDs.
-The names respond to the [label customisation](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/toolbar/#labels).
+Related components or their values that are to be hidden, are not displayed, except dimension IDs.

 **Example:**

-***Unit of measure:*** US dollar, millions
+***Combined unit of measure:*** US dollar, millions

 #### Complete example

 **FDI financial flows - Main aggregates**
 ***Measurement principle:*** Asset liability principle ● ***Type of entity:*** All resident units ● ***Type of FDI:*** FDI financial flows ● ***FDI component:*** Total direct investment ● ***Accounting entry:*** Assets
-***Unit of measure:*** US dollar, millions
+***Combined unit of measure:*** US dollar, millions

 ---